RaviTella/EBookStoreSpringBootMVC/README.md

 * If you want to just get the app up and running, you could use my container:
   * docker run -p 80:80 -e azure.cosmos.bookstore.uri=<COSMOS_ENDPOINT> -e azure.cosmos.bookstore.key=<COSMOS_KEY>  -t ravitella/ebookstorespringbootmvc
   * Access the WebApp at http://localhost/ebooks/index
+* You can access my live app at http://bookstorepringbootmvc.westus.azurecontainer.io when available:)
 * This is the home page

  ![Image](BookStore.png)